tomeichlersmith/hdtree/index.md

 of this comparison are left to [another page](cpp_performance.html) for your investigation.

+### Should I use HDTree?
+The HDTree data organization structure is focused on _highly structured_ and _ragged_ data.
+If your data does not satisfy both of these criteria, then it probably does not make sense to use HDTree.
+For example, if your data consists entirely of arrays of known dimension and length (e.g. images of a known size), then it is better suited to store the data directly with HDF5 DataSets rather than use HDTree.

 ## What
 The HDTree project consists of the documentation of the HDTree Meta-Format as well as APIs implementing interaction with this Meta-Format.